ehtick/Metalama.Samples/examples/comparison/Metalama.Samples.Comparison4/README.md

 In previous articles, we demonstrated how to [automatically implement an equality comparison pattern](xref:sample-comparison-1).
 We covered [handling type inheritance](xref:sample-comparison-2) and enhancing our API to allow users to [select specific equality members](xref:sample-comparison-3).
 However, our implementation had strict limitations: we always used the default comparer (<xref:System.Collections.Generic.EqualityComparer%601.Default?text=EqualityComparer&lt;T%gt;.Default>) and employed alphabetical ordering of members.

-Let's dig deeper the rabbit hole and add two new features to the aspect library:
+Let's dig deeper into the rabbit hole and add two new features to the aspect library:

 - The ability to specify or optimize the order in which members are compared.
 - The ability to use different equality comparers, such as <xref:System.StringComparer.OrdinalIgnoreCase?text=StringComparer.OrdinalIgnoreCase>.